PombertLab/SYNY/README.md

 - ANNOTATIONS:
 	- Tab-delimited lists of locus_tags and their products
 - CIRCOS:
-	- Configuration files for plotting with Circos
+	- Configuration files for Circos plots
 - CONSERVED:
 	- List of proteins that are conserved within the sample, for each species (.conserved)
 	- Summary of all homology results and conservation within the sample, for each species (.conserved_summary)